CutterSol/TurboAsusSec/README.md

 # TurboAsusSec
 This is a project attempting to integrate all the security portions of an Asus Merlin router, including Skynet, Diversion &amp; AIProtect.

 This script is mostly AI created, at least initially, how else would you create such a big project???
+This script is insprired by the crew at snbforums, including RMERLIN, ADAMM, LONELYCODER & others.
 From AI:

 # TurboChargeDivSky - Repository Structure